 Nicco Bautista and Maria Kim-Bautista both immigrated to Vancouver as children.
 They are both the first people in their families to attend law school and have both established themselves as successful lawyers in the city.

-Now, they’re sharing a simple yet powerful message with law students of colour: “You belong.”
+Now, they’re sharing a simple yet powerful message with law students of Asian heritage: “You belong.”

 The couple first became acquaintances during their time as undergraduates at UBC.
 They later reconnected when Maria transferred to the Allard School of Law after completing her first year at the University of Alberta.